Autodesk-Forge/forge-tutorial-postman/ModelDerivative_01/instructions/task-2.md

    ![Set Object key](../images/tutorial_01_task_02_obtain_signed_url_01.png "Set Object Key")

-3. Click **Params** tab, and note the `minutesExpiration` is defined as 5 minutes.
+3. Click the **Params** tab, and note that the `minutesExpiration` query parameter is defined as 5 minutes.
 Change this value to 10.

    ![Minutes expiration](../images/task2_minutes_expiration_new.png "Minutes expiration")